 The Principal Investigator (PI) for each of these pilots must be a member of the University of Pennsylvania fulltime faculty from any of its 12 schools.
 Collaboration with other departments or schools is strongly encouraged.
-In addition, applicants who want to be considered for the Penn ADCC pilots must ensure that the PI for the pilot commits some percent effort to the project.
+In addition, applicants must ensure that the PI for the pilot commits some percent effort to the project, as reflected in the budget.